adremsoft/grafana-netcrunch-plugin/README.md

 #### Query

-Query is used for filtering nodes available in template and should has following syntax:
+The query is used to filter the nodes available in the template  and should have following syntax:

-`<queryOption> ::= 'nodes'[.<map>][.<nodeType>]`
+`<query> ::= 'nodes'['.'<map> | '.'<monitoringPack>]['.'<nodeType>]`

 ##### `nodes`

-This part of query is mandatory and it gives all nodes from the network atlas.
+This part of the query is obligatory and gives all nodes from the network atlas.
-The simplest possible query which return all atlas nodes is `nodes`.
+The simplest possible query that returns all atlas nodes is `nodes`.

 ##### `<map>`

-This selector allows nodes filter belongs to particular atlas map.
+This selector allows to filter the nodes that belongs to particular atlas map.
-For select a map it's necessary to specify atlas group, folders and view using following syntax:
+To select the map it's necessary to specify a atlas group, folders and view using the following syntax:

 `networkAtlas("group name").folder("folder name").view("view name")`

 ###### Example

-To obtain the nodes that belong to the view shown in the image below, enter the following query:
+The query to filter out the nodes belonging to the view shown in the image below is as follows:

 `nodes.networkAtlas("Custom Views").folder("My custom folder").folder("My sub folder").view("My view")`